 You've caught the bug, you know you want to keep bees, but you are not sure how to start beekeeping - where do you begin?
-To start with, it is all a bit daunting, so here are some things you need to think about before you start your beekeeping adventure.
+To start with, it can all be a bit daunting, so here are 6 things you need to think about before you start your beekeeping adventure.

 Bees are not aggressive creatures, and only ever sting in self defense.
-Just remember that your neighbors probably do not know this and may need 'educated.'
+Just remember that your neighbours probably do not know this and may need 'educated.'

-You should always let your neighbors know that you are planning to start beekeeping.
+So you should always let your neighbours know that you are planning to start beekeeping.
 People can often be suspicious of bees, as there is a common misconception that they are sting-happy and dangerous.
 Of course, nothing could be further from the truth.

 The major difference for city beekeepers is scale - city dwellers will often not have room for more than 1 or 2 beehives.
 Apart from this, the principle for locating all beehives is the same.
 You want somewhere that is reasonably dry, sheltered, and undisturbed - so that both you and your bees can go about your daily business uninterrupted.

 This is a whole subject on it's own (see Beehives and Top Bar Hives), but there are a couple of general points to remember when you start beekeeping.

 It is probably best to go for a beehive type that is common in your area.
 If it is common, it obviously suits the conditions.
 It will also be easier to get help and advice locally from more experienced beekeepers if you have the same type of hive as they do.

 There is a whole host of beekeeping equipment available, but to start beekeeping, you really only need 5 things.
 These are